-Mobile Crisis Intervention - Cumberland, Lincoln and Sagadahoc counties - Mobile crisis intervention specialists respond to clients’ calls for assistance in their homes, at schools, in other community locations, or in community hospital’s emergency rooms.
-Sweetser’s mobile crisis intervention specialists respond to crisis calls from parents, teachers, police officers, other guardians and youths asking for immediate help with a child or family in crisis.
+Mobile Crisis Intervention - northern Cumberland (Brunswick, Freeport and Harpswell), Lincoln and Sagadahoc counties.
+Mobile crisis intervention specialists respond to clients’ calls for assistance in their homes, at schools, or in other community settings.
+Sweetser’s mobile crisis intervention specialists respond to crisis calls from parents, teachers, police officers, other guardians, and youths asking for immediate help with a child or family in crisis.
 Sweetser responds to those crisis calls 24 hours a day, 7 days a week.
 To access Mobile Crisis Intervention services, call 1-888-568-1112 for rapid response to crisis situations 24 hours a day, 7 days a week.

 Information for Clients and Families